aeg6430/Caffeing/README.md

 > **Security Note**: This project integrates with Firebase and Google Maps.
 Always keep your API keys and service credentials secure.
 Never commit real credentials or secrets to version control.

+---

+## Roadmap

+* **Deep Linking Support for Store Pages:** Enable sharable links (`https://caffeing.com/store/{storeId}`) that directly open specific coffee store pages within the app.
+Upon opening, the app will display the store's details, including its location on the integrated map, just as if it were selected from a search result.
+    * *Status: In progress, pending backend API endpoint implementation for retrieving store details by ID.*
+* **Advanced Search with Full i18n Support:** Enhance the search functionality to include more advanced filtering options, with all search parameters and results fully localized for all supported languages (EN, ZH, JP, KO).
+* **Store Details with Full i18n Support:** Ensure all store details (e.g., name, description, address, amenities) are fully localized and displayed correctly in all supported languages (EN, ZH, JP, KO).

+---

 ## Licenses